 How to Rent Your Home for Movies

-The first question you need to ask yourself is “Do you really want to rent your home for filming?”.
+The first question you must ask yourself is, “Do you want to rent your home for filming?”.
 Sure, it’s glamorous.
-Allowing your house to be used for filming is a chance to meet production crews and famous actors, and get a unique behind-the-scenes view of movie-making magic.
+Allowing your house to be used for filming is a chance to meet production crews and famous actors and get a unique behind-the-scenes view of movie-making magic.

 How-to-Rent-your-Home-for-the-Movies

 But it’s also very invasive.
-If you look closely at these photos, then you know how invasive filming can be.
-A crew comes into your house, covers the floors, removes a lot of your furniture, adds their own furniture, paints your walls, brings in a ton of filming equipment, and about one hundred people.
-All of this happens with your permission but it’s still nerve-wracking.
+If you look closely at these photos, you know how invasive filming can be.
+A crew comes into your house, covers the floors, removes a lot of your furniture, adds their furniture, paints your walls, brings in a ton of filming equipment, and about one hundred people.
+All of this happens with your permission, but it’s still nerve-wracking.

 If you are the least bit nervous about one hundred strangers coming into your home, then you probably shouldn’t do it.
-Until you have filmed a few times, and have seen with your own eyes that they can and will return your home back to the way it was before they showed up, it’s hard.
-But once you know the drill and realize it will be fine, it is actually fun and exciting.
+It’s hard until you have filmed a few times and seen with your own eyes that they can and will return your home to how it was before they showed up.
+But once you know the drill and realize it will be fine, it is fun and exciting.

-The good news is filming companies do a great job putting your house back together.
+The excellent news is that film companies do a great job putting your house back together.
 They take photos of every angle of your home and use those photos to put everything back in place.
 But things do happen.
-Items can get broken.
-Dents and scratches can appear.
+Items can get broken, and dents and scratches can appear.
 Over the last twenty years, we have rarely experienced any damage.
 On the few occasions where something has happened, the filming company has paid for all repairs.

 how-to-rent-your-home-for-movies